Hospice Care for Kidney Disease Patients

 Determine what is important to your loved one.
 Make sure your loved one knows you want to put his/her needs first.
 Ask what he/she is hoping for in the future — a desire to be comfortable, to stay at home, to be pain-free?

 Discuss hospice care as a means of fulfilling the patient’s wishes.
-Now that your loved one has told you what is important to him/her, explain that hospice is a way of making sure wishes and desires are met.
+Once your loved one has told you what is important, explain that hospice is a way of making sure that his or her wishes and desires are met.
 For some, the word hospice evokes a false notion of giving up.
 Explain that hospice is not about surrendering to disease or death.
 It is about bringing quality of life to the patient’s remaining months, weeks or days.
 Learn why choosing hospice isn't giving up.

 Request a hospice evaluation